giucris/yasp/README.md

 You can use YaspService just as a library.
 Add the yasp-service reference to your dependencies into your `build.sbt` or `pom.xml` file and then start using it.

+#### YaspExecution and YaspPlan

-The two main component are `YaspExecution` and `YaspPlan`.
+The two main component of the YaspService module are `YaspExecution` and `YaspPlan`.

-A YaspExecution is a model that describe an ETL job in all their lifecycle.
-Contains a `SessionConf` that is a model to define a how the `SparkSession` will be created and a `YaspPlan` definition, that describe your etl ops.
+A YaspExecution is a model that define an e2e ETL job executed by the `YaspService`.

+A YaspExecution define a `SessionConf` that describe how the `SparkSession` will be created and a `YaspPlan` that describe all data operations within ETL job as a List of `YaspSource`, a List of `YaspProcess` and a List of `YaspSink`.
-To run a YaspExecution there are a `YaspExecutor` that take a `YaspExecution` definition, initialize the session and run the `YaspPlan` via a `YaspService`

 ```scala
 case class SessionConf(